tmcgilchrist/capnp-rpc/README.md

   <img src="./diagrams/vats.svg"/>
 </p>

-You'll need to edit your `dune` file to add a dependency on `capnp-rpc-unix` in the `(libraries ...` line and also:
+You'll need to edit your `dune` file to add a dependency on `capnp-rpc-unix` in the `(libraries ...` line and also install the library.

 ```
 $ opam depext -i capnp-rpc-unix
 ```

-Running this will give something like:
+Running main will now give something like:

 ```
-$ dune exec ./main.exe
+$ dune exec -- ./main.exe
 Connecting to echo service at: capnp://sha-256:3Tj5y5Q2qpqN3Sbh0GRPxgORZw98_NtrU2nLI0-Tn6g@127.0.0.1:7000/eBIndzZyoVDxaJdZ8uh_xBx5V1lfXWTJCDX-qEkgNZ4
 Callback got "foo"
 Callback got "foo"
 Callback got "foo"
 ```

-Once the server vat is running, we get a "sturdy ref" for the echo service, which is displayed as a "capnp://" URL.
+Once the server Vat is running, we get a "sturdy ref" for the echo service, which is displayed as a "capnp://" URL.
+A Vat is a collection of objects that can call each other directly.

 The URL contains several pieces of information:

 - The `sha-256:3Tj5y5Q2qpqN3Sbh0GRPxgORZw98_NtrU2nLI0-Tn6g` part is the fingerprint of the server's public key.
   When the client connects, it uses this to verify that it is connected to the right server (not an imposter).
-  Therefore, a Cap'n Proto vat does not need to be certified by a CA (and cannot be compromised by a rogue CA).
+  Therefore, a Cap'n Proto Vat does not need to be certified by a CA (and cannot be compromised by a rogue CA).

-- `127.0.0.1:7000` is the address to which clients will try to connect to reach the server vat.
+- `127.0.0.1:7000` is the address to which clients will try to connect to reach the server Vat.

 - `eBIndzZyoVDxaJdZ8uh_xBx5V1lfXWTJCDX-qEkgNZ4` is the (base64-encoded) service ID.
-  This is a secret that both identifies the service to use within the vat, and also grants access to it.
+  This is a secret that both identifies the service to use within the Vat, and also grants access to it.

 #### The server side

 The ``let secret_key = `Ephemeral`` line causes a new server key to be generated each time the program runs, so if you run it again you'll see a different capnp URL.
 For a real system you'll want to save the key so that the server's identity doesn't change when it is restarted.
 You can use ``let secret_key = `File "secret-key.pem"`` for that.
 Then the file `secret-key.pem` will be created automatically the first time you start the service, and reused on future runs.